ikim1991/gratuity-analysis/README.md

 We will be using Seaborn, which is an extension of Matplotlib, for all our visualizations.

 First we will look at the Central Limit Theorem, as illustrated in the figure below.
 We can see a central tendency around the median and a normal distribution of the data.
 Using quartiles, we can get a range of what the expected sales can be.
-We can also conclude that there is a greater dispersion of data during the Night shifts as opposed to the Day shifts.
-Although the Day shifts are more predictable in what you will earn, there is a higher potential of earnings in the Night shifts with higher variability.
+We can also see that there is greater dispersion of data in the Night than the Day, meaning that Day shifts are more predictable while Night shifts have higher variability with higher potential of earnings.

 ![Distribution Plot](./img/distribution_plot.png)

-We also look at the frequency of the Days worked, which the visualization is illustrated in the figure below.
-It should be noted that I have not been scheduled to work a Saturday Day shift, as we can see in the figure.
-We will account for this missing value later.
+We also look at the frequency of the Days worked in the illustration below.

 ![Frequency Plot](./img/frequency_plot.png)

 Next we will illustrate our expected Sales based on a day of the week and the shift type.
 First we will take care of our missing value for our Saturday Day shift, which I have never been scheduled to work.
-Based on our dataset, it makes the most sense that a Saturday Day shift will closely resemble a Weekend Day shift over a Weekday Day shift.
+It is fair to assume that a Saturday Day shift will more likely resemble a Sunday Day shift as opposed a Weekday Day shift.
 For that reason, the Saturday Day shift equals the Sunday Day shift.

 Based on the expected Sales illustrated in the figure below, we can draw a few conclusions: